Flat Honing and Lapping with Two-Wheel Machines

 Severe demands are placed on the drive of the upper working wheel.
 A stable suspension and/or bearing is an essential prerequisite, for the torque receiver and the load control as well.

 Mastering the load in connection with mechanics that are as reliable as possible, electronics and modern controls/algorithms is probably the most important, but also the most expensive are of the machine.
-In most cases, the heart of the machine is found in the types of bearing, suspensions and in-feed.
-In terms of the requirements, the upper working wheel must be as fast as possible and yet also position itself very gently on the work pieces.
-Firstly, its own weight must be compensated, and then it must be possible to regulate the load extremely precisely and with infinite variations theoretically from zero up to the highest end value.
-Because of the osculating suspension of the upper working wheel, the coolant supply and/or return line must not be rigid, even if the upper section is pivoted away laterally and/or radially.
+In most cases, the heart of the machine is found in the types of bearing, suspensions, and in-feed.
+In terms of the requirements, the upper working wheel must be as fast as possible and yet also position itself very gently on the workpieces.
+Firstly, its own weight must be compensated.
+Then it must be possible to regulate the load extremely precisely and with infinite variations.
+Theoretically from zero up to the highest end value.
+Because of the osculating suspension of the upper working wheel, the coolant supply and/or return line must not be rigid, even if the upper section has a pivot away laterally and/or radially.

 Production with controlled measurements demands the integration of measurement devices into the machine (in-process measurement).
 A central probe, fed through the upper spindle, is a possible variant.
 Direct measurements from the outside are generally more complicated and more expensive.
 (Figure 34)

 - The High dead weight of the working wheel and/or the machine head (mass inertia)

 - A possible angle error between the upper and lower working wheels due to the various loads and manufacturer tolerances